FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Data Collection

 \subsection{Participants}

-39 participants\footnote{The user IDs are up to 040 as shown in \cref{tab:dataset_info} because the same participant used both 027 and 028 due to some technical issues.
-Though, no data was collected under the user ID 027.} were recruited from the SONA system of University of California San Diego (UCSD).
+39 participants\footnote{The user IDs are up to 040 as shown in \Cref{tab:dataset_info} because the same participant used both 027 and 028 due to some technical issues.
+Though, no data was collected under the user ID 027.} were recruited from the SONA system of University of California San Diego (UCSD). and received academic credits as compensation.
 They underwent the informed consent process and received instruction for the study from the researcher via a videoconference and completed the study asynchronously afterwards on their personal computers.
 The videos of 3 participants failed to record and displayed only a logo of OBS Studio (the reason has not yet been fully understood by the researchers); 1 participant dropped out of study under the instruction of the researcher because the only available personal device was a tablet, which is not compatible with some procedures of the study; 1 participant did not complete any study sessions asynchronously at all after receiving the instruction in the videoconference.
 Among the other 34 participants with valid data and videos recorded, only 1 participant chose not to permit video recordings being shared with other researchers for research purposes; therefore, we decided to also exclude the data of this participant in our analysis for enhancing reproducibility of our study within the research community.
-We ended up with a dataset of 33 participants that is available upon request for research purposes.
+We ended up with a dataset of 33 participants that will be made available to researchers for research purposes.